elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 Additionally, it is important to note that we do not distinguish between tools and resources; these terms are used interchangeably throughout RDMkit.

-Tool and resource mentions are allowed in the following sections:
+Tool and resource mentions are allowed only in the following sections:
 - **Your domain**
 - **Your role**
 - **Your tasks**